slightlyoff/wpt-embed/README.md

 Each of the view directories includes media and a a`timeline.json` file.
 To display timelines, we use the components provided in this package.

 > [!NOTE]
-> In the `TEST_ID:FRIENDLY_NAME` invocation above, renaming is option.
-If the `:...` is omitted, the test ID will be used as the directory name instead.
+> In the `TEST_ID:FRIENDLY_NAME` invocation, renaming is optional.
+If `:...` is omitted, the test ID will be used as the directory name.

 ## Component Examples